zdcthomas/laugh_tracks/README.md

 rake db:create db:migrate db:seed
 ```

-During that time, see if you can implement the following user stories:
+During that time, use TDD to implement the following user stories:

 * As a user, when I visit `/comedians` I see a list of comedians with the following information for each comedian.
     * Name